nafiss-radzuan/LazyShell/README.md

 # LazyShell
-Script to generate reverse shells
+It help user to generate reverse shell using this script

 # Installation
 ```